SpirosAKS/markdown-cv/index.md

 _INHERIT_:  "Sustainable Tourism Strategies to Conserce and Valorise the Mediterranean Coastal and Maritime Natural Heritage (INHERIT)" of the program Interreg MED.

+_GuideMe_: This proposal facilitates people with special characteristics to  move around in internal spaceswith increased orientation demands.
+GuideMe is a platform that provides guidance and security for these people when moving outside their homes.
+This solution is built upon a discrete mobile device, which is able to detect movement in interior spaces with an accuracy of 10 cm, using UWB technology.
+The device can also pinpoint its direction, accept voice commands and provide vocal instructions.
+It is able to detect falls and provide Updates.
+Its function is based on the mobile device’s cooperation with an app that runs on the user’s cellphone and a server.

 ## Occupation